ROTARY GLOBAL GRANT SCHOLARSHIPS FOR 2020-2021 FOR STUDY ABROAD – APPLICATION DEADLINE OCTOBER 18, 2019

 Rotary Global Scholar sponsored by District 6080 for 2016-17

-Molly Matney will be studying at Trinity College in Dublin, Ireland where she plans to enroll in a master’s degree program in Peace7Studies.
-She will complete her Bachelor of Science degree in English and History at the College of the Ozarks in Mary 2016.
-The Branson Daybreakers Rotary club is her sponsoring club; Inez Miller-Gibbs is her sponsor counselor.
+Molly Matney completed her master’s degree in Peace Studies at Trinity College in Dublin, Ireland in August 2017.
+She received her Bachelor of Science degree in English and History at the College of the Ozarks in Mary 2016.
+The Branson Daybreakers Rotary club is her sponsoring club; Inez Miller-Gibbs was her sponsor counselor.

 Rotary Global Scholar sponsored by District 6080 for 2014-15

-Jenna Teter Guillen is completing a Master of International Law degree at the Australian National University in Canberra.
-A native of California, she is a graduate of Westminster College where she completed her Bachelor of Arts degree in History and Transnational Studies.
-The Fulton Rotary Club was her sponsoring club and Ray Brown was her sponsor counselor.
+Jenna Teter Guillen completed a Master of International Law degree at the Australian National University in Canberra.
+A native of California, she is a graduate of Westminster College where she received her Bachelor of Arts degree in History and Transnational Studies.
+The Fulton Rotary Club was her sponsoring club, and Ray Brown was her sponsor counselor.

 Rotary Global Scholars sponsored by District 6080 for 2013-14